tsgouros/demo-graphic/README.md

 A fairly simple 3D graphics program that use OpenGL shaders.

 This uses FreeGLUT, which can be installed on a Mac using Homebrew.
 It is, at least on my machine, limited to OpenGL 2.1 and GLSL 120.
+It also uses GLEW, and includes an updated cmake Find module for both of these libraries.

 To build on a Mac or on Linux: